Combinatorial knot Floer homology and tangle decompositions

 for some integer $m\geq0$.
 Furthermore, $K$ admits at least $m$ decompositions into two non-integer tangles. \end{thm}

-Each nontrivial homology class of the $\text{top}-2$ term naturally gives a decomposition of the knot into two non-integer tangles.
-For example, the knot $13n_{241}$ is represented by a diagonal grid diagram in Figure \ref{fig:13n241}, and its grid homology at $A=g(K)-2$ is
+In Section \ref{sec:top-2}, we observe that as we fix a diagonal grid diagram for a knot, each nontrivial homology class of the top-2 term naturally gives a decomposition of the knot into two non-integer tangles.
+We briefly explain the idea using an example.
+The knot $13n_{241}$ is represented by a diagonal grid diagram in Figure \ref{fig:13n241}, and its grid homology at $A=g(K)-2$ is

 In general, the grid chain complex is generated by states, which are $n$-tuples of points on the torus associated with the grid diagram.
 Each nontrivial homology class of $\widehat{GH}_{-1}(13n_{241},g(K)-2)$ is represented by the state shown in Figure \ref{fig:13n241_2}.
 These states have $n-2$ points on the diagonal, and the other two points determine two square domains corresponding to a decomposition of two non-integer $2$-tangles.
 At present, it remains unclear what types of non-integer tangles appear in diagonal grid diagrams.
-See Section \ref{sec:top-2} for details.

 \begin{cor} If $K$ is a prime diagonal knot other than the unknot or $(2,q)$ torus knot, then the symmetrized Alexander polynomial $\Delta_K(t)$ is written as

 where $g=g(K)$ is the genus of $K$ and $m$ is some non-negative integer.